KINGAWESOME266/UltimateChatbotProject/README.md

 2.Open Visual Studio and setup.

-3. ***Install Microsoft .NET Core/Framework and Install before continuing***
+3.***Install Microsoft .NET Core/Framework and Install before continuing***

-3.Once setup is completed, open the program.cs file from the downloaded repository.
+4.Once setup is completed, open the program.cs file from the downloaded repository.

-4.Find the :arrow_forward: icon, near top-middle on Windows, top-left on Mac/Linux.
+5.Find the :arrow_forward: icon, near top-middle on Windows, top-left on Mac/Linux.

-5.The program should open and run without errors.
+6.The program should open and run without errors.

 ## Deployment